elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

-- What if data size is not divisable evenly by batch size?
+- What if data size is not divisible evenly by batch size?
     - That is fine, the last batch will have what is left, and will be smaller than previous batches
     - For example, if we have 10 data points and batch size is 4
         - batch-1 = 4, batch-2 = 4, batch-3 = 2